TobikoData/sqlmesh/docs/integrations/dbt.md

 # dbt

-SQLMesh has native support for importing and running dbt projects.
+SQLMesh has native support for reading dbt projects.

-**Note:** This featuring is currently under development.
-You can view the [development backlog](https://github.com/orgs/TobikoData/projects/1/views/3) to see what improvements we've already planned.
+**Note:** This feature is currently under development.
+You can view the [development backlog](https://github.com/orgs/TobikoData/projects/1/views/3) to see what improvements are already planned.
 If you are interested in this feature, we encourage you to try it with your dbt projects and [submit issues](https://github.com/TobikoData/sqlmesh/issues) so we can make it more robust.

-## Getting Started
+## Getting started
-### Importing a dbt project
+### Reading a dbt project

-Create a SQLMesh project from a dbt formatted project by running the `init` command *within the dbt project root directory* and with the `dbt` template option:
+Create a SQLMesh project from an existing dbt project by running the `init` command *within the dbt project root directory* and with the `dbt` template option:

 ```bash
 $ sqlmesh init -t dbt
 ```

-SQLMesh will use the data warehouse connection target in your dbt project `profiles.yml` file by default.
-The target can be changed at anytime.
+SQLMesh will use the data warehouse connection target in your dbt project `profiles.yml` file.
+The target can be changed at any time.

-#### Setting model backfill start dates
+### Setting model backfill start dates

 Models **require** a start date for backfilling data through use of the `start` configuration parameter. `start` can be defined individually for each model, or globally in the `dbt_project.yml` file as follows: